Table of Content

 If you’ve been searching online for ways to increase your vertical jump you’ve undoubtedly come across Air Alert.

-It’s one of the oldest and most mentioned programs on the internet.
+It’s one of the oldest and most well-known programs on the internet.

 In this review I’m going to talk about this program.